 What does a gift to the annual fund support?

-Students in the Andover Newton Seminary Diploma Program do not pay any tuition for joining us in their preparation for ministry, which means that we rely, in part, on the faithful and generous contributions made to the Annual Fund.
+Andover Newton does not receive tuition revenue for the diploma program, which means that students do not pay additional fees to be a part of the Andover Newton Seminary program.
+It also means that we rely, in part, on the faithful and generous contributions made to the Annual Fund to support operations, provide scholarship support, and deliver our programs.
 Gifts directed to the Annual Fund are put to immediate use in a variety of ways, providing timely assistance to address Andover Newton’s greatest needs across campus.
 Among the most critical needs are student financial aid, faculty salaries and support, and curriculum and program development.

 How can I create a scholarship?